codefellows-seattle-javascript-401d16/lab-08-single-resource-api/README.md

 # Build Tool Instructions
 * create a package.json that lists all dependencies and developer dependencies
-* include an .eslintrc
+* include an .eslintrc-DONE
-* include a .gitignore
+* include a .gitignore-DONE
-* include a readme with project description
+* include a readme with project description - DONE-description needs to be added...
-* include any npm scripts for starting server, linting, testing, etc
+* include any npm scripts for starting server, linting, testing, etc-

 # Directions
 * Create these directories to organize your code:
- * lib
+ * lib-DONE
- * model
+ * model-DONE
- * test
+ * test-DONE
-* Create a HTTP Server using the http module
+* Create a HTTP Server using the http module- ....
-* Create a Object Constructor that creates a _simple resource_ with at least 3 properties
+* Create a Object Constructor that creates a _simple resource_ with at least 3 properties-DONE
- * An `id` property that is set to a unique **node-uuid** id is required
+ * An `id` property that is set to a unique **node-uuid** id is required-DONE
  * Also include two other properties of your choice (like name, creationDate, etc.)
 * Create a body parser to parse the json in the body of `POST` and `PUT` requests
-* Create a url parser that uses nodes `url` and `querystring` modules parse the request url
+* Create a url parser that uses nodes `url` and `querystring` modules parse the request url-DONE
 * Create a Router Constructor that manages requests to `GET`, `POST`, `PUT`, and `DELETE` requests
 * Create a route for doing `CREATE`, `READ`, and `DELETE` operations on your _simple resource_
 * Create a storage module that will store resources by their type and id